 The beginnings of our congregation can be traced back to a log cabin in Monroe, Michigan.
-It was there that Reverend Louis Florent Gillet, a Redemptorist missionary, having searched in vain for religious to teach his people, resolved to found a community of sisters of his own.
+It was there that Reverend Louis Florent Gillet, a Redemptorist missionary, having searched in vain for religious to teach the spiritually and educationally abandoned immigrants on the Michigan frontier, resolved to found a community of sisters of his own.
 In 1845, shortly after settling into the newly constructed St. Anthony Church, in Monroe, Fr.
 Gillet was joined by Sister Theresa Maxis, and thus the humble beginnings of the Sisters, Servants of the Immaculate Heart of Mary began to take root at the hands and hearts of these two founders, who were on fire with love of God and love of neighbor.

 On November 10, 1845, Father Gillet welcomed three women, Mary Theresa Maxis, who became Mother M. Theresa, Charlotte Ann Schaaf, (Sister M. Ann), and Therese Renauld, (Sister M. Celestine) to begin a community based on the spirit of St. Alphonsus Liguori.
 Father Gillet envisioned an educational apostolate conducted by religious women who would give witness to prayerfulness, humility, simplicity, forgetfulness of self, and a deep love and respect for each individual soul.

-After several years, the original community of sisters was called to serve the people of God in new geographic locations.
-Mother Maria Alma, our tenth Mother General, reminds us: “The tiny seed planted in 1845, in the unpromising soil of pioneer Michigan, had become a great tree whose branches, spread within three separate sections of our country, sheltered within their shadow thousands of souls under the care of the Sisters, Servants of the Immaculate Heart of Mary.”
+After several years, the original community of sisters was called to serve the people of God in many new geographic locations.
+Mother Maria Alma, our tenth Mother General, tells us: “The tiny seed planted in 1845, in the unpromising soil of pioneer Michigan, had become a great tree whose branches, spread within three separate sections of our country, sheltered within their shadow, thousands of souls under the care of the Sisters, Servants of the Immaculate Heart of Mary.”